brendanhasz/github-io-blog-template/README.md

 You can feel free to copy/use any of this without restrictions (MIT license).

-The [headshot.svg file is CC-BY-SA by East718](https://commons.wikimedia.org/wiki/File:718smiley.svg) (but you'll probably be replacing that with an image of yourself).
+The [placeholder headshot.svg file is CC-BY-SA by East718](https://commons.wikimedia.org/wiki/File:718smiley.svg) (but you'll probably be replacing that with an image of yourself).